-I never did anything in the garden besides “help” water the plants, as kids do.
-I remember thinking how fun gardening looked, watching my grandfather tinker away at his vegetable patch, picking plumbs and crab apples off his small trees when they ripened each summer.
+When I was a kid, I had a small rock collection – bits and bobs I deemed pretty for one reason or another; the way they sparkled, their smooth texture, a particularly lovely jagged edge, or just their overall colour.
+I never did anything in the garden besides “help” water the plants, as little’uns do.
+I remember pondering over how fun gardening looked, observing my grandfather tinker away at his vegetable patch, picking plumbs and crab apples off his small trees when they ripened each year.

 The first house my husband Thomas and I owned was back in Toronto.
 We spent a few years there, but the yard was massive and overwhelming.
 Upon moving in, the garden was completely overgrown with weeds.
 We let them grow until we had things in the house sorted out, then tore them out by hand and tamed the yard down to a manageable, neat grass lawn with a few boarder trees and plants.

 I never had enough free time to take a stab at creating a picturesque garden like I wanted, and to be frank, with spring and summer only lasting a few short months of the Canadian year, I didn’t have the motivation to try for long enough, opting for indoor plants instead.
 Looking back, the indoor plants I kept weren’t the best start.
 Many were leggy or not all that lush, though they never died, so it was a humble but decent beginning to “plant keeping,” I suppose.